 CHPC actively supports several different compilers.
 The GNU Compiler Suite includes ANSI C, C++ and Fortran 77 compilers.
 In addition to GNU compilers, we offer two commercial compiler suites.
 The Intel compilers generally provide superior performance on the Intel CPUs.
 They include C, C++ and Fortran 77/90/95.
 We also have a license for the PGI compilers.
-The Portland Group Compiler Suite performs the best on AMD CPUs.
-They should also interoperate with GNU, though we have seen problems with execution of some Fortran codes that were linking g77 compiled libraries.
+All three compiler have OpenMP support (supported OpenMP version varies with the compiler).
+The Portland Group Compiler Suite also supports OpenACC for GPU programming.

 We also may have other compilers, such as LLVM, though, we don't actively update them.
 If you need an update, please let us know at email@example.com.

 To enable each compiler, and the software stack that was built with this compiler, one needs to load the compiler module as described below.
 When using the compiler, you may need to modify or set flags for makefiles or other build tools (e.g. CMake) provided by third party developers.

 For help with compiler issues, please contact the CHPC help desk at firstname.lastname@example.org.

 The current version is 4.8.5, that is shipped with CentOS 7 that is run on our systems.